-- Our FY2025 LTIP will remain unchanged from FY2024 design. - The LTIP performance grid has been reviewed and will pay out at 50% of target for the achievement of threshold performance.
-As before, payout can be as low as 0% if performance is below the threshold level.
+- Our FY2025 LTIP remained unchanged from FY2024 design. - The LTIP performance grid has been adjusted to pay out at 50% of target for the achievement of threshold performance.
+As before, payout is 0% if performance is below the threshold level.